Security-Onion-Solutions/securityonion-docs/network-installation.rst

 Network Installation
 ====================

-For most use cases, we recommend using our official Security Onion images as shown in the :ref:`installation` section.
-Our official Security Onion images are the only fully supported installation method.
-We highly recommend our official images if any of the following apply to you:
+For most use cases, we HIGHLY recommend using our official Security Onion images as shown in the :ref:`installation` section.
+Our official images are the only fully supported installation method and you should use them if any of the following apply to you:

 - You are deploying in an enterprise environment.
 - You are deploying in an airgap environment.